Paul Musselwhite: Port Vale

-Signed to replace the veteran Mark Grew, who had left for Cardiff City, Musselwhite started 1992–93 as second choice behind Trevor Wood.
+Signed to replace the veteran Mark Grew, who had left for Cardiff City, Musselwhite started 1992–93 as second-choice behind Trevor Wood.
 However, on 5 September 1992, Wood conceded a penalty at Vetch Field in an 'off the ball' incident with a Swansea City player and was subsequently dropped in favour of Musselwhite.
-He made his Vale league debut in the next match, a 2–2 draw against Exeter City on 12 September 1992, and despite a nervy performance, he remained an ever-present in the team for the rest of the season.
+He made his Vale league debut in the next match, a 2–2 draw against Exeter City on 12 September 1992.
+Despite a nervy performance, he remained an ever-present in the team for the rest of the season.
+On 24 October, he gave away a penalty kick in a 2–1 defeat at Potteries derby rivals Stoke City, though claimed that Mark Stein had dived.
 Vale finished the season one point behind Bolton in third place, and they lost in the play-off final 3–0 to West Bromwich Albion.
-Vale did have success at Wembley Stadium in the 1993 Football League Trophy Final, recording a 2–1 victory over Stockport County.
+Vale did have success at Wembley Stadium in the 1993 Football League Trophy final, recording a 2–1 victory over Stockport County.

 With Musselwhite in goal, Vale won promotion to the First Division in 1993–94, finishing in second place behind champions Reading.
 Both club and goalkeeper adapted well to the second tier, finishing 10 points above the relegation zone in 1994–95.
 When they played away against Charlton Athletic on 29 April 1995, he was rested to allow his understudy, Arjan van Heusden, to gain some first-team experience in an end of season fixture.
-The club finished in 12th place in 1995–96.
-Musselwhite played in the 1996 Anglo-Italian Cup Final, as Vale lost 5–2 to Genoa.
+The club finished in 12th place in 1995–96 and were awarded the 'Giantkillers of the Season' award for knocking Everton out of the FA Cup at the fourth round stage.
+Musselwhite played in the 1996 Anglo-Italian Cup final, as Vale lost 5–2 to Genoa.
 The club achieved their highest post-war position in 1996–97 – eighth in the second tier.
-Musselwhite 36 appearances that season, after missing out on the first six weeks.
+Musselwhite made 36 appearances that season, after missing out on the first six weeks.

 He made 45 appearances in 1997–98, keeping a clean sheet against Arsenal in the FA Cup on 3 January 1998.
 He made 40 appearances in 1998–99, missing most of November and all of December.
 In 1999–2000, Vale were relegated in 23rd place, with manager Brian Horton unable to halt the decline at Vale Park.
-Musselwhite played 32 matches and was sent off against Grimsby Town on 12 February 2000, 86 minutes into a 2–0 away defeat.
-He was given a free transfer at the end of the season, the club looking to cut their wage bill.
+Musselwhite battled with Kevin Pilkington for a first-team place and played 32 matches.
+He was sent off against Grimsby Town on 12 February 2000, 86 minutes into a 2–0 away defeat.
+He was given a free transfer at the end of the season despite offering to take a pay cut.
 As of 2020, no Port Vale goalkeeper has bettered his tally of 367 league and cup appearances.